What is Resorcinol?

 It can be produced by melting resins such as asafoetida, and galbanum with KOH (potassium hydroxide), or by the distillation process of Brazilwood extract.

-It may be also prepared by melting benzene-1,3-disulfonic acid, phenol-3-sulfonic acid, 3-iodophenol, in the presence of potassium carbonate (K2CO3) by the action of nitrous acid (HNO2) on 1,3-diaminobenzene or on 3-aminophenol.
-Many para and ortho compounds of the aromatic series such as benzene-para-disulfonic acid, bromophenols also yield resorcinol on fusion with KOH (potassium hydroxide).
+It may be also prepared by melting benzene-1,3-disulfonic acid, phenol-3-sulfonic acid, and 3-iodophenol, in the presence of potassium carbonate (K2CO3) by the action of nitrous acid (HNO2) on 1,3-diaminobenzene or on 3-aminophenol.
+Many para and ortho compounds of the aromatic series such as benzene-para-disulfonic acid, and bromophenols also yield resorcinol on fusion with KOH (potassium hydroxide).

 Frequently Asked Questions